• Menu

 • Judges may disqualify old or soiled entries.

-• Any article previously judged in Section 75 at the Rockton Fair will not be accepted.
+• Any article previously judged in Section 75 (excluding Class 20) at the Rockton Fair will not be accepted.

 • No commercial work, unless otherwise noted.